felipelaptrin/felipetrindade.com/frontend/content/blog/static-website-s3-cloudfront/index.md

 - `IAM_ROLE_ARN_OIDC_GITHUB`: The IAM Role ARN of the role that Github will use to authenticate with AWS and perform the deployments in the account.
 Please notice that this can't be fetched from Pulumi outputs, since we need to have access to the Pulumi backend (in our case S3 bucket) to retrieve this information!

 And the following secret was set:
 - `PULUMI_CONFIG_PASSPHRASE`: Pulumi uses this password to protect and lock your configuration values and secrets.
-This will be commented soon.
+This will be commented on soon.

 ## The chicken and egg problem
 I'm not sure if you noticed, but in this project, we faced the chicken and egg problem (actually two times!).
 If you didn't notice, let me explain these problems.